percona/percona-server-mongodb-operator/source/System-Requirements.rst

 The Operator was developed and tested with Percona Server for MongoDB 3.6, 4.0, and 4.2.
 Other options may or may not work.

-Backups are not yet supported with Percona Server for MongoDB 4.0.
-Backups are supported for Percona Server for MongoDB 3.6.

 Also, the current PSMDB on Kubernetes implementation does not support Percona Server for MongoDB sharding.